Coca-Cola Vanilla: Marketing campaign

 The marketing campaign for Vanilla Coke during its 2002 launch aimed to appeal across all generations.
 Yolanda Ball, brand manager for Coca-Cola Classic, said, "We had to learn how to balance the newness of vanilla with the established qualities of Coca-Cola".
-The diet variety would be directed primarily at women.The first public tasting of Vanilla Coke took place in the Buckhead district of Atlanta at the Three Dollar Cafe with Atlanta radio station Q100 and their morning hosts from The Bert Show.
+The diet variety would be directed primarily at women.
+The first public tasting of Vanilla Coke took place in the Buckhead district of Atlanta at the Three Dollar Cafe with Atlanta radio station Q100 and their morning hosts from The Bert Show.
 The first batch of Vanilla Cokes debuted at the Vanilla Bean Café, locally known as "the Bean," in Pomfret, Connecticut.

-One of the first notable advertisements was a television ad created by The Martin Agency which was based upon the product's original campaign line of "Reward Your Curiosity".
+One of the first notable advertisements was a television ad created by The Martin Agency, which was based upon the product's original campaign line of "Reward Your Curiosity".
 The ad featured actor Chazz Palminteri, in which he and another man pull a teenager (played by a young Aaron Paul) into an alley after catching him peering into a hole.
 Palminteri gives the boy a Vanilla Coke, as a reward for his curiosity.
-Their former website rewardyourcuriosity.com went along with the campaign and drew a large interest at the time.
+Their former website rewardyourcuriosity.com went along with the campaign and drew significant interest at the time.
 (In the Philippine version of the ad, Palminteri's role was taken by actor Johnny Delgado.)
 Ms. Ball described the ad: "We were trying to create something new and intriguing.
 Half of it was about new, different and change of pace, and the rest of it was about how people love and trust Coca-Cola.
 But we didn't have to say New from Coca-Cola.
 We didn't have to hit them over the head with it."